 Ready to begin planning your legacy?
-Contact RIT's Office of Planned Giving for more information.
+Contact RIT University Advancement for more information.

 "I've often asked myself-what can I do to give back to RIT for the lifetime of skills and career success I received?
 I never realized I'd get so

 BS Engineering '77